hahn80/titan-turbojet-docs/transformers.md

-# How to call functions with transformer service?
+# How to call functions with transformers service?

 Transformers will contain serveral algorithms to run ML tasks.